bing02114/My-Knowledge-Base/Artificial Intelligence/Reinforcement Learning/V.Value-function Approxiamtion.md

 #### 2.6 Semi-Gradient

 * The TD(0) update is called a "semi-gradient" method.
-* This is because the target Ut​=Rt+1​+γV^(St+1​,θt​) _itself_ depends on the parameters θt​
+* This is because the target Ut​=Rt+1​+γV^(St+1​,θt​) itself depends on the parameters θt​
 * A "full" gradient would be complex and unstable.
-We "cheat" by treating the target as a fixed number, which is simpler, cheaper, and more stable.
+We "cheat" by **treating the target as a fixed number**, which is simpler, cheaper, and more stable.

 ***
 ### 3.Linear Function Approximation